adrianmcli/web3-vs-ethers/README.md

 # Web3.js vs Ethers.js

 A guide to the basic differences between Web3.js and Ethers.js, the two most popular libraries for interacting with the Ethereum blockchain.
+And two example frontend apps using React + Hooks!

 ---